Preamble: History and Purpose

 The above-named student is seeking membership in the CVD Honor Society, an organization designed to assist promising students in pursuit of intellectual enrichment beyond the classroom.
 The Society requires a faculty nomination before a student may be considered for membership.
 If you believe that the student has exceptional potential and has demonstrated his/her commitment to scholarly pursuits, please consider nominating the student.

-Faculty Nominee’s Name Faculty Nominee’s Signature
+Faculty Nominator’s Name Faculty Nominator’s Signature

 Please submit a minimum 750 word typed essay identifying three qualities that you possess that you believe will enrich the Honor Society.

-Full applications must be submitted to:
+Full applications must be submitted by May 15th of the current year to:

-Office of University Relations: CVD Oversight Committee
+University Relations: CVD Oversight Committee

 Code of Conduct